-b.
-Any verbal reports will be considered informal and will be treated as an inquiry by the ASWOU Judicial Administrator. c.
+- b.
+Any verbal reports will be considered informal and will be treated as an inquiry by the ASWOU Judicial Administrator. - c.
 The ASWOU Judicial Administrator and the Dean of Students reserve the right to determine whether an infraction is eligible to be heard by the ASWOU Judicial Board or the WOU Conduct Board.

-Article IV - Process to Become a Funded Organization An organization must be chartered for six consecutive terms, not including summer a.
+Article IV - Process to Become a Chartered Organization

+- 1. An organization must be chartered for six consecutive terms, not including summer terms, in order to be eligible to request funding from the IFC via ASWOU. - a.
 Any Funded Organization which fails to renew their charter by the eighth week of Spring Term (dissolves) automatically forfeits their funding, and must re-charter for six consecutive terms in order to be considered as eligible for funding again. - b.
 Any club may petition for an extension to this timeline.
 In the event of such an extension, the petition will go before the Judicial Board with a written recommendation made by the Director of Student Organizations. - 2.
 Each Student Organization reserves the right to be present for their IFC budget request and/or budget enhancement request presentation for the purpose of answering questions and/or providing clarity to the IFC. - a.
 The ASWOU Director of Business and Finance will notify all organizations which have submitted a budget and/or enhancement request of the time and location of the presentation of the ASWOU budget to the IFC. - 3.
 Student Organizations which fail to submit a budget in a reasonable and timely manner, as determined by the ASWOU Director of Business and Finance, grant ASWOU permission to request no more than their base budget amount, with no enhancement requests, and no amount less than 90% of their base budget. - a.
 The ASWOU Director of Business and Finance will notify all organizations the date on which all budget and enhancement requests are due with no less than two weeks' notice. - b.
 Any Student Organization which fails to submit a budget to the ASWOU Director of Business and Finance for two or more consecutive years may receive cuts to their base budget amount not to exceed more than 50%, and no enhancement requests will be honored.
-Such Student Organizations may also be sent before the Judicial Board for further sanctions at the discretion of the ASWOU Director of Business and Finance. - 4.
-Each club budget and enhancement request will be presented and considered along with the internal budgets by the ASWOU IFC Advisory Board, per the current IFC regulations. - a.
-Clubs that have enhancement requests must meet with the Director of Business and Finance to discuss their enhancement. - i.
-Clubs and organizations that do not meet with the Director of Business and Finance will have their enhancement request presented to the
+Such Student Organizations may also be sent before the Judicial Board for further sanctions at the discretion of the ASWOU Director of Business and Finance.

+4. Each club budget and enhancement request will be presented and considered along with the internal budgets by the ASWOU Budget Committee, per the current IFC regulations.